jimdavis1/Core-Gene-AMR-Models/README.md

 Note that, as stated above, there are other options to the script, but they are not used at all in this paper and some of them are still untested for accuracy or in some cases not yet implemented.

 Also note that the training script uses the */dev/shm/* directory to store KMC runs.
-This directory should be initialize and writable or the script may fail to run!
+This directory should be initialized and writable or the script may fail to run!

 ## Scripts